Windows

 git config --global user.email janedoe@example.com

-Note: to ensure that you haven’t made a typo in any of the above, you can view your global Git configurations by either opening the configuration file in a text editor (e.g. via the command code ~/.gitconfig) or by typing git config --list --global.
+Note: to ensure that you haven’t made a typo in any of the above, you can view your global Git configurations by either opening the configuration file in a text editor (e.g. via the command positron ~/.gitconfig) or by typing git config --list --global.

-Setting VS Code as the default editor
+Setting Positron as the default editor

-code ~/.bash_profile
+positron ~/.bash_profile

 Note: If you see any existing lines in your ~/.bash_profile related to a previous Python or R installation, please remove these.